 This automatically detects when your device connects to an unsecured WiFi network and offers to enable the VPN for you.
 I have not tested this feature, but it could be useful protecting you from hackers when using public WiFi hotspots.

-Hide.me is notable for supporting the SoftEther VPN protocol, a free and open source alternative VPN platform that is also referred to as SSL-VPN.
+Hide.me is notable for supporting the SoftEther VPN protocol, an open source alternative VPN platform that is also referred to as SSL-VPN.
 This is because it is based on HTTPS and therefore uses SSL/TLS encryption and TCP port 443.

 Much like running OpenVPN over TCP port 443, this makes SoftEther VPN traffic look similar to regular secure HTTPS traffic.
 This makes it difficult for firewalls to block.